reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 ## My Theory

+1. Individuals should have reasons to follow a moral theory
+2. Not just any reason, i.e. ethical egoism is not true.
+So you can't coerce someone just because it benefits you.
+3. Rather, it is reasons with intersubjective justification
+4. Individuals have no reason to be coerced/trampled in favor of some other kind of good (i.e. or someone else's good, or utilitarianism)
+5. Doesn't mean coercion is never justified.
+Sometimes it is - e.g. to protect one's property - because it's necessary for a decent life.
+6. But protecting property rights is not the only kinds of coercion necessary for a good life.
+Also, there might be a state, safety net, etc

 Main differences with traditional libertarianism
 - Property
 	- Everyone owns an equal share of the world's raw resources